jhordyess/empleados-api-node/README.md

 docker compose -f docker-compose.dev.yml up -d
 ```

-4. Open the command palette and select the option `Dev Containers: Reopen in Container`.
+5. Open the command palette and select the option `Dev Containers: Reopen in Container`.

-5. Wait for the container to be built and the project to be started.
+6. Wait for the container to be built and the project to be started.

-6. Open the terminal in VSCode and run the project:
+7. Open the terminal in VSCode and run the project:

 ```bash
 yarn dev
 ```

-7. Now your can test the endpoints at <http://localhost:3000/api/v1>.
+8. Now you can test the endpoints at <http://localhost:3000/api/v1>.
 The API docs(Swagger UI) will be available at <http://localhost:3000/api/v1/docs>

 ## How to use for production with Docker